pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 Click one of the dates.
 Under "Additional settings", you can find the "Schedule" settings.
 There is a field for every resource type that is required by one of the products assigned to this date.
-The required properties of the resource are listed below that field.
+The text below that field lists the required properties of the resource.
 Click the field and select the individual resource you want to assign.

 ![Date settings page, scrolled to the bottom.
 The section 'Additional settings' has the subheading 'Schedule' with a dropdown menu for 'Guide'.
 The dropdown is opened, showing the result 'Jamie Doe' with properties 'English, Toki Pona, Adults, Teenagers, Children, Egypt, Sumer · requires confirmation](../assets/screens/resources-scheduling/assign-resource.png "Assigning a resource")

 Assume, for instance, your date requires a resource of the type "Guide".
 The required properties are "Children", "Egypt", and "English".
-Click the field and select a guide that fulfills those requirements.
+Click the field.

+A drop-down menu opens, listing all resources of the type "Guide".
+The menu helps you select an appropriate resource by displaying tags next to each entry:
+`conflicting booking`, `availability unknown`, `unavailable`, or `does not match requirements`.
+If an entry does not have any of those issues, then it will have none of those tags.
+Select an entry with no issue tags next to it.

 Click the :btn:Save: button.
 As soon as you do this, your event's contact mail address will send an email to the resource's managers.